-Although an IPTE investor can avoid filing its own return, the entity must issue an IT K-1 to each of its investors reporting the flow of income from the operating entity.
+Even if the IPTE no longer has an Ohio PTE filing requirement, the entity must issue an IT K-1 to each of its investors reporting the flow of income from the operating entity.

 For additional "deemed investor" information, visit tax.ohio.gov to review the Withholding Tax Return (IT 1140) FAQ category question "Is a PTE required to withhold on behalf of its qualifying investors?" or see the 2022 IT 1140 Instructions (Appendix A).